howtographql/howtographql/src/pages/tutorials/frontend/react-relay/5-authentication.md

 <Instruction>

-In the popup, simply click _enable_.
+In the popup, simply click _Enable_.

 </Instruction>